• Skip to primary navigation

 Crescent Roll Carrots 11

 Andrea made a really quick and easy version of the carrots.
-She used the big flaky crescents, rolled them just a bit straighter, baked them and then just cut them in half to fill them with the salad.
+She used the big flaky crescents, rolled them just a bit straighter, baked them, and then cut them in half to fill them with the salad.

 Crescent Roll Carrots 12